3.3 - The basic circuits

 Schematic of the regenerative circuit invented by Armstrong

-As aforementioned either crystal as well as one-valve receivers were unable to detect long distance radio signals.
-In this way soon appeared in the market the first multiple stage receivers using several amplifying circuits with tuning radio frequency as known as TRF.
+Early types of radio receivers, either crystal as well as one-valve sets were unable to detect long distance radio signals.
+In this way soon appeared in the market the first multiples stages receivers by using several types of circuits’ topology.

-In the early twenties Armstrong again invented a new type of circuit now known as superetherodyne circuit.
-Such kind of circuit was more selective and stable and so became the base for the manufacturing of all types of radio receivers.
+In 1919, Armstrong again invented a new radio receiver technique design as known as super-heterodyne circuit.
+Such kind of circuit was more selective and stable and so became the radio receiver manufacturing backbone.

 a - signal